-CURTISS-WRIGHT CORPORATION

-(Exact name of Registrant as specified in its charter)
+Commission File Number 1-134 CURTISS-WRIGHT CORPORATION (Exact name of Registrant as specified in its charter)

-Delaware 13-0612970

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-130 Harbour Place Drive, Suite 300

-Davidson, North Carolina (Address of principal executive offices)

-28036 (Zip Code)

-Registrant's telephone number, including area code: (704) 869-4600

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered

-Common Stock CW New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None
+(Entert manie of fregoriant as spe Dela aware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 130 Harbour Plac ce Drive, Suite 300 Davidson, , North Carolina 28036 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (704) 869-4600 Securities registered pursuant to Se ction 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock CW New York Stock Exchange Securities registered pursuant to Section on 12(g) of the Act: None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes  No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes 🗆 No 🖾

-Yes $\boxtimes$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes  No 🗆

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes $\boxtimes$ No $\square$
+Yes  No 🗆

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer,"

+"smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer oxdot Accelerated filer oxdot

-Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ate by check mark if the registrant has elected not to use andards provided pursuant to Section 13(a) of the Excha Indicate by check mark whether the re control over financial reporting under prepared or issued its audit report. egistrant has filed a report on and attestation to its manage Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72 gement's assessment of the effectiveness of its internal 262(b)) by the registered public accounting firm that \boxtimes Section 12(b) of the Act, indicate by check mark whether to previously issued financial statements. er the financial statements of the registrant included in the \boxtimes of those error corrections are restatements that required a ocutive officers during the relevant recovery period pursu \boxtimes

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes $\square$ No $\boxtimes$
+Yes 🗆 No 🖾

-The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2022 was approximately \$4.5 billion.
+The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2023 was approximately \$6.2 billion.